jessicaGA/MSTU_4031/reveal.js/slides/slides_03.md

 ##Conditional Statements

-###IFExample.java
+IFExample.java

 ---

 ##Conditional Statements

-“A simple if statement executes an action if and only if the condition is true” (Liang, 2008, p.
+<blockquote>"A simple if statement executes an action if and only if the condition is true"</blockquote> - (Liang, 2008, p.
 73).

 <aside class="notes">